7z

 7z is a compressed archive file format that supports several different data compression, encryption and pre-processing algorithms.
 The 7z format initially appeared as implemented by the 7-Zip archiver.
 The 7-Zip program is publicly available under the terms of the GNU Lesser General Public License.
 The LZMA SDK 4.62 was placed in the public domain in December 2008.
-The latest stable version of 7-Zip and LZMA SDK is version 22.01.
+The latest stable version of 7-Zip and LZMA SDK is version 25.01.

-The official, informal 7z file format specification is distributed with 7-Zip's source code since 2015.
-The specification can be found in plain text format in the 'doc' sub-directory of the source code distribution.
-There have been additional third-party attempts at writing more concrete documentation based on the released code.
+The 7z file format specification is distributed with 7-Zip's source code since 2015.
+The specification can be found in plain text format in the "doc" sub-directory of the source code distribution.

 Features and enhancements

 The 7z format provides the following main features: